build-on-aws/bedrock-agents-infer-models/README.md

 ### Step 6: Test various models

 - On the right, you should see an option  to test the agent with a user input field.
 Below are a few prompts that you can test.
-However, we encourage you to become creative and test variations of input.
+However, it is encouraged you become creative and test variations of prompts.

 - One thing to note before testing.
 When you do text-to-image or image-to-text, the project code references the same .png file statically.
 In an ideal environment, this step can be configured to be more dynamically.